 Benefit Sharing is the commitment to channel some kind of returns, whether monetary or non-monetary, back to a range of designated participants.
 These participants could be the affected communities, source communities or source nations with regard to natural resources exploitation.85 The main idea under benefits sharing is to share the benefits from the development of the natural resources with the populations concerned.86 In Kenya, the senate has come up with a Bill to provide a legal framework on how benefits from natural resources will be shared.
-This is called the Natural Resources (Benefit Sharing) Bill 2014.
-87The Bill has been sponsored by Senator Dr Agnes Zani, chairperson, Select Committee on Legislation on Royalties Accruing from Natural Resources in the Counties.
+This is called the Natural Resources (Benefit Sharing) Bill 2014.87 The Bill has been sponsored by Senator Dr Agnes Zani, chairperson, Select Committee on Legislation on Royalties Accruing from Natural Resources in the Counties.
 This committee of the Senate is an ad hoc Committee on Legislation on royalties accrued from the exploitation of Natural Resources from the Counties, it was established by a Senate Resolution on 26 June, 2013.
-The Committee was established to initiate legislation to require investors to pay a percentage of their turnover as royalties to the counties where they operate 85 Cori Hayden, "Benefit-Sharing: Experiments in Governance", P2P foundation, available at http://p2pfoundation.net/Benefit Sharing>accessed 2 October 2014.
+The Committee was established to initiate legislation to require 86 Chloe Parker, "Benefit sharing mechanism", 2012.
+Accessed 2 October 2014.

+85 Cori Hayden, "Benefit-Sharing: Experiments in Governance", P2P foundation, available at < http://p2pfoundation.net/Benefit Sharing > accessed 2 October 2014.